tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

     return result;
 }
 ```
-This simply issues an `DeleteItem` request on the DynamoDB table to add a new `Intersection` object with default values.
+This simply issues an `DeleteItem` request on the DynamoDB table.
 I attached this Function to the `/removeIntersection` resolver pipeline.

 # Step 4: Configuring the ReactJS Client